wvbe/ask-nicely/README.md

 - Parameter
     - DeepParameter (as seen in `git config`)
 - Request (user input is assigned to this object)
+- InputError (thrown if a mistake was made by the end-user rather than a programmer)

 ## Important methods
 - Command, Option and Parameter classes (`NamedSyntaxPart`)
     - `constructor(name)`
     - `setDescription(description)`
+    - `addAlias(alias)`
 - Option and Parameter classes (`VariableSyntaxPart`)
     - `isRequired(required)`
     - `addValidator(validator)`